-La Posada a Restored Fred Harvey Railroad Hotel in Winslow Arizona on Route 66 History Combined With Art
+La Posada, a Restored Fred Harvey Railroad Hotel in Winslow Arizona Route 66 History Combined With Art

 La Posada Hotel

 La Posada Hotel was begun in 1929, as a Fred Harvey Hotel on the Santa Fe Railroad line in Winslow, Arizona.
 The name La Posada is Spanish for "resting place" and was in keeping with the Fred Harvey Company tradition of giving their hotels Spanish names.
 The hotel and its furnishings were designed by Mary Jane Coulter who had already gained fame for the Fred Harvey buildings she had designed and decorated at the Grand Canyon.
 Coulter considered La Posada her "last and best."
 (I agree with her assessment.)
 The 60,000 sq. ft., 70 room hotel was built at a cost of one million, and it's furnishings cost another million.
 It was truly a luxe hotel with all the amenities that were available in 1929.

 A furniture factory was site up on the construction site, where Native American and Mexican craftsmen created lighting fixtures, benches, chests, chairs, wrought iron lamps that resembled yucca plants and ashtrays that resembled jack rabbits.
 Images of San Ysidrio, the patron saint of farmers, were placed in each room.
 Each room contained a Navajo rug and the drapes and bedspreads which featured Native American designs.
 The entrance and lobby had flagstone floors, while the floors in hallways in the hotel's "wings" had cut linoleum in Southwestern colors that resembled tile.
 (They remain lovely today.)
 The lush grounds provided an orchard, flowers and vegetable and herb gardens.
 Opening Day was May 15th, 1930.